Calcifer2002/Trace-n-Learn--typ/technical_manual/technical_manual.md

 ## 4.4 User Interface
 The User Interface (U.I.) proved to be quite challenging at times.
 We strived to use images that we were license-free and ended up using the website Freepik for our source of images.
 It was difficult to find a theme of images that were of similar design styles.
 We ended up settling on the theme of nature and animals as we wanted the application to create a positive and stress-free learning environment encouraging children to engage with the material at their own pace while simultaneously having fun.

 Creating constraints using Android Studio for the images proved to be frustrating at times.
 When creating the constraints using Android Studio on either a Macbook or a Windows laptop once tested using an Android device the constraints would not align and in turn, it would misplace the U.I. of the application.
-We spent a lot of time working on the constraints to ensure that they aligned correctly when using an Android device as it greatly impacted the user’s experience
+We spent a lot of time working on the constraints to ensure that they aligned correctly when using an Android device as it greatly impacted the user’s experience.

+## 4.5 Android Studio’s Technical Difficulties
+Since this is a letter tracing app we needed to test it on a real device, which meant I had to connect my phone to Android Studio via a USB C cable.
+But the connections were often finicky.
+In the worst-case scenario, in a 4-hour coding session over 1.5 hours were spent on getting the laptop and Android studio to detect the phone via a USB cable.

+The solution used was to use the command line to connect my device with Android studio: adb connect [I.P]:[Port]
 <br><br>
 # 5. Testing
 ## 5.1 Unit Testing